6 essential personal training forms for your fitness business

 • forgotten or inadequate inductions

-As a personal trainer, you have a legal ‘duty of care’ to your clients to reduce the likelihood of these accidents.
+As a personal trainer, you have a legal ‘duty of care’ to your clients to reduce the likelihood of these accidents, whether you’re hosting training sessions at a local gym, a client’s house, outdoors, or online.

-That’s why there are several forms you should complete and get signed by new clients before any physical activity can commence.
-These forms will help you design a suitable training programme for your client to minimise the risk of injury and your potential liability.
+That’s why there are several forms you’ll need to complete and get signed by new clients before any physical activity can commence.
+These forms will help you design suitable training programmes for your clients to minimise the risk of injury and your potential liability.

 1. Disclaimer form